 What water is important to you?
 A dripping tap.
 A blow-up swimming pool.
 A dried up salt-lake.

-Perth Festival is working with secondary students in years 9, 10, 11 or 12 to make short documentary films that respond to ‘water that is important to you’.
+Perth Festival worked with secondary students in years 9, 10, 11 or 12 to make short documentary films that respond to ‘water that is important to you’.